Data Privacy Regulations & Frameworks

 LGPD vs GDPR - Securiti

-LGPD is Brazil’s federal data privacy law that governs all personal data processing within the country.
-Any website, company, or organization that processes personal data within Brazil’s territory must comply with the LGPD – even foreign data processors.
-The LGPD establishes principles and rules for processing personal data.
-Organizations must be able to demonstrate the adoption of measures that are capable of proving compliance with the rules of personal data protection, including the efficacy of these measures, necessitating the establishment and enforcement of compliant policies applicable to the processing of personal data.
+LGPD (Lei Geral de Proteção de Dados – Law No. 13.709/2018) is Brazil’s federal data privacy law that governs all personal data processing within the country.
+Any website, company, or organization that processes personal data within Brazil’s territory must comply with LGPD – even foreign data processors.
+The law establishes principles and rules for processing personal data, requiring organizations to adopt measures that demonstrate and ensure compliance with personal data protection standards.
+This includes ensuring that data processing activities are conducted based on a valid legal basis, such as contractual necessity (execução de contrato – Art.
+7, V), legitimate interest (interesse legítimo – Art.
+7, IX), or legal/regulatory compliance (cumprimento de obrigação legal – Art.
+7, II).

 Personal Information Protection and Electronic Documents Act (PIPEDA)